breakin/snestistics/docs/tutorial-annotations.md

     /* Mi 80      80840A 60          */ rts
 ~~~~~~~~~~~~~~~~

-We hand-craft the following annotations and put them in the file _tutorial2.labels_.
+We hand-craft the following annotations and put them in a file called _pinball.labels_.
 ~~~~~~~~~~
 @ Preliminary functions.
 This line is only to make the .labels-file easier to work with.
 @ Good place to add TODO that you can search for.